Conditions

 Conditions treated in children

 Clear, parent-friendly guidance on common paediatric surgical problems—from newborn concerns to urology and tumours.
-If you’re unsure, you can still request an appointment and we’ll guide you to the right next step.
+This page helps families looking for a paediatric surgeon in Lahore understand common conditions and the next steps for assessment.

 Common conditions I treat